hive-engine/steemsmartcontracts-wiki/Mining-Contract.md

   * account = name of account
   * power.$numberDecimal = amount of mining power for the account in the pool.
   * balances = list of balances used to calculate mining power, in same order as the tokenMiners in the pool.
+  * nftBalances = list of NFT property balances used to calculate mining power, in same order as the nftTokenMiner properties.